-To quantify spatial and temporal variations in Arctic-system snow properties and characteristics, we performed model simulations using SnowModel (Liston and Elder 2006a), a spatially-distributed snow-evolution modeling system designed for application in all landscapes, climates, and conditions where snow occurs.
-It is an aggregation of four sub-models: EnBal

-(Liston 1995; Liston et al. 1999) calculates surface energy exchanges and snowmelt; SnowPack (Liston and Hall 1995; Liston and Mernild 2010) simulates snow depth and water-equivalent evolution; SnowTran-3D (Liston and Sturm 1998; Liston et al. 2007) accounts for snow redistribution by wind; and SnowAssim (Liston and Hiemstra 2008) is available to assimilate field and remote sensing datasets.
-SnowTran-3D and SnowAssim were not used in these simulations.
+To quantify spatial and temporal variations in Arcticsystem snow properties and characteristics, we performed model simulations using SnowModel (Liston and Elder 2006a), a spatially distributed snow-evolution modeling system designed for application in all landscapes, climates, and conditions where snow occurs.
+It is an aggregation of four submodels: EnBal (Liston 1995; Liston et al. 1999) calculates surface energy exchanges and snowmelt; SnowPack (Liston and Hall 1995; G. E. Liston and S. H. Mernild 2011, unpublished manuscript) simulates snow depth and water-equivalent evolution; SnowTran-3D (Liston and Sturm 1998; Liston et al. 2007) accounts for snow redistribution by wind; and SnowAssim (Liston and Hiemstra 2008) is available to assimilate field and remote sensing datasets.

-SnowModel is designed to run on grid increments of 1- to 200-m and temporal increments of 10-minutes to 1-day.
-It can be applied using much larger grid increments (up to 10s of km) if the inherent loss in high-resolution (subgrid) information (Liston 2004) is acceptable.
+SnowModel is designed to run on grid increments of 1-200 m and temporal increments of 10 min to 1 day.
+It can be applied using much larger grid increments (up to tens of kilometers) if the inherent loss in high-resolution (subgrid) information (Liston 2004) is acceptable.
 Processes simulated by SnowModel include snow precipitation; blowing-snow redistribution and sublimation; interception, unloading, and sublimation within forest canopies; snow-density evolution; and snowpack ripening and melt.
-SnowModel incorporates first-order physics required to simulate snow evolution within each of the global snow classes (i.e., ice, tundra, taiga, warm forest [or alpine], prairie, maritime, and ephemeral) defined by Sturm et al. (1995) and Liston and Sturm (2010).
-An attractive feature of the distributed SnowModel snowevolution modeling system is its realism in physical processes and spatial and temporal distributions; it can drift snow at high elevations while simultaneously melting valley snow within the same domain.
-Required SnowModel inputs include temporally-variant precipitation, wind speed and direction, air temperature, and relative humidity obtained from meteorological stations and/or an atmospheric model located within or near the simulation domain.
-Spatiallydistributed, time-invariant topography and land cover are also necessary.
+SnowModel incorporates first-order physics required to simulate snow evolution within each of the global snow classes [i.e., ice, tundra, taiga, warm forest (or alpine), prairie, maritime, and ephemeral] defined by Sturm et al. (1995) and G. E. Liston and M. Sturm (2011, unpublished manuscript).
+Required SnowModel inputs include temporally variant precipitation, wind speed and direction, air temperature, and relative humidity obtained from meteorological stations and/or an atmospheric model located within or near the simulation domain.
+Spatially distributed, time-invariant topography and land cover are also necessary.